LearnEverything/acktueli/src/pages/docs/APPROACH.md

 Just a lot of clarification, `clipart`, and a lot of rule breaking.

 ### `#casual`
 Sometimes you want to just want to use a little bit more `clipart` because things get boring.
-Feel free to cast some spells and cause drama.
+Feel free to cast some spells and make drama, but try not to be `#rude`.

 ### `#artistic`
 Heavy use of `clipart` for pure aethetic qualities to the point where it might not carry any semantic meaning.

 ### `#rude`
 23423dsiafaefa09efasoisadfawelkawjefaefaksljfdbwonk bwonk bwwonkknknknknn, bwonk bwonk.

+*bwooooonk bwonk*

+# bwonk

 ### `#detailed`
 Depending on conversation speed, more detail can be documented.